Neuilly-sur-Seine: History

 Concerning the discrepancy in names over the centuries, the most probable explanation is that the original name Lulliacum or Lugniacum was later corrupted into Nulliacum / Nully by inversion of the consonants, perhaps under the influence of an old Celtic word meaning "swampy land, boggy land" (as was the land around Neuilly-sur-Seine in ancient times) which is found in the name of many French places anciently covered with water, such as Noue, Noë, Nouan, Nohant, etc. Or perhaps the consonants were simply inverted under the influence of the many settlements of France called Neuilly (a frequent place name whose etymology is completely different from the special case of Neuilly-sur-Seine).

 Until the French Revolution, the settlement was often referred to as Port-Neuilly, but at the creation of French communes in 1790 the "Port" was dropped and the newly born commune was named simply Neuilly.

 On 1 January 1860, the city of Paris was enlarged by annexing neighbouring communes.
 On that occasion, a part of the territory of Neuilly-sur-Seine was annexed by the city of Paris, and forms now the neighbourhood of Ternes, in the 17th arrondissement of Paris.

 On 11 January 1867, part of the territory of Neuilly-sur-Seine was detached and merged with a part of the territory of Clichy to create the commune of Levallois-Perret.

 On 4 June 1878, the Synagogue de Neuilly was founded on Rue Ancelle, the oldest synagogue in the Paris suburbs.

 On 2 May 1897, the commune name officially became Neuilly-sur-Seine (meaning "Neuilly upon Seine"), in order to distinguish it from the many communes of France also called Neuilly.
 Most people, however, continue to refer to Neuilly-sur-Seine as simply "Neuilly".
 During the 1900 Summer Olympics, it hosted the basque pelota events.

 The American Hospital of Paris was founded in 1906.

 In 1919, the Treaty of Neuilly was signed with Bulgaria in Neuilly-sur-Seine to conclude its role in World War I.

 In 1929, the Bois de Boulogne, which was previously divided between the communes of Neuilly-sur-Seine and Boulogne-Billancourt, was annexed in its entirety by the city of Paris.

 Politics

-Neuilly is one of the most right-wing towns in France; regularly voting for the candidate of the traditional right in landslide margins.
-Former president Nicolas Sarkozy was once mayor of Neuilly.
+Neuilly used to be one of the most right-wing towns in France, regularly voting for the candidate of the traditional right by landslide margins.
+Former president Nicolas Sarkozy was mayor of Neuilly from 1983 to 2007.
 Amidst a poor national showing of 20%, Neuilly gave right-wing candidate François Fillon 65% of its vote in the first round of the 2017 presidential election.

+In more recent elections, which have tended to be polarized between Emmanuel Macron’s centrist coalition and the right-populist National Rally, Neuilly has broken for Macronist parties like En Marche! and Ensemble instead.